 Movements in credit spreads impact the economic value of the investment portfolio held by the Bank.
 The Bank's investment portfolio is accounted for under the banking book category.
 Given the accounting category, default risk is captured under the capital requirements (under Credit Risk) and credit spread risk is accounted for via a dedicated Economic Capital model.
+Credit spread risks are monitored and reported on a daily basis.

-28.4.4.
+28.4.5.
 Currency Risk